Patapsco Regional Greenway | Baltimore Metropolitan Council

 About the Patapsco Regional Greenway

-The Patapsco Regional Greenway Plan envisions a 40-mile, shared-use trail running through the Patapsco Valley from Baltimore’s Inner Harbor to Sykesville in Carroll County.
-This trail, if completed, would pass through or near the communities of Cherry Hill, Baltimore Highlands, Halethorpe, Elkridge, Catonsville, Ellicott City, Oella, Daniels, Woodstock, Marriottsville, and Sykesville.
+The Patapsco Regional Greenway (PRG) Plan envisions a 40-mile, shared-use trail running through the Patapsco Valley from Baltimore’s Inner Harbor to Sykesville in Carroll County.
+This trail would improve access to important regional amenities such as the MTA’s Light RailLink, the Inner Harbor, and Patapsco Valley State Park, and also connect to important regional bicycle and pedestrian trails such as the Middle Branch Trail and the BWI Trail, while passing through or near the communities of Cherry Hill, Baltimore Highlands, Halethorpe, Elkridge, Catonsville, Ellicott City, Oella, Daniels, Woodstock, Marriottsville, and Sykesville.

 Parts of the 10-12 foot wide shared-use trail are already constructed and open for use: